joelparkerhenderson/strategic-balanced-scorecard/README.md

 # Strategic Balanced Scorecard

-The Strategic Balanced Scorecard is direct approach to business planning, including goals, objectives and key results (OKRs), and key performance indicators (KPIs).
+The Strategic Balanced Scorecard is direct approach to business planning, including goals, objectives and key results (OKRs), key success factors (KSFs), and key performance indicators (KPIs).

-TOC:
+Contents:
 * [Introduction](#introduction)
 * [How to create a Strategic Balanced Scorecard](#how-to-create-a-strategic-balanced-scorecard)
 * [Improve the destination statement](#improve-the-destination-statement)